Notifications

 ->delay(2000);

-The notification in the administration panel differs from flash-messages.
-They are not deleted after viewing and can be added to any users even when they are offline.
-It is another excellent way to inform, for example, for a task manager application to notify an employee about a new task.
+Persistent notification are different from flash messages, they are not deleted after being viewed and can be sent to users even when they are offline.
+They are an excellent way to inform, for example, for a task manager application to notify an employee about a new task.

 You can view these notifications by clicking the "Notification Bell icon" in the application navigation bar.
 If there are unread notifications, a counter will be displayed.